Steve Hanke: Hyperinflation

-Hanke has also written extensively on the subject of hyperinflation, which describes when a country's inflation rate exceeds 50% per month.
+Hanke has written extensively on the subject of hyperinflation, which describes when a country's inflation rate exceeds 50% per month.
 In 2008, Hanke and Alex Kwok published a paper, which estimated that Zimbabwe's hyperinflation peaked in November 2008 at 7.96×10^10%.
 This makes Zimbabwe's hyperinflation the second-highest in history – peaking 3.5 months after the Mugabe government stopped reporting inflation statistics, and 1.5 months after the IMF's last estimate of Zimbabwe's inflation rate, with a peak inflation rate 30 million times higher than the last official rate.

 Hanke employs a methodology, based on the principle of purchasing power parity, which allows him to accurately estimate inflation in countries with very high inflation rates.
 Using this methodology, Hanke and his collaborators discovered several cases of hyperinflation that had previously gone unreported in the academic literature and popular press.
-These include the 1923 hyperinflation episode in the Free City of Danzig, and more recently, suspected cases in North Korea (2011), and Iran (2012).
+These include the 1923 hyperinflation episode in the Free City of Danzig, and 21st-century suspected cases in North Korea (2011) and Iran (2012).
 In 2012, Hanke and Nicholas Krus documented 56 cases of hyperinflation that have occurred in history, in "World Hyperinflations", a chapter in the Routledge Handbook of Major Events in Economic History.
-Since then, Hanke has documented two additional cases of hyperinflation: One occurred in Venezuela in 2016, and the other occurred in Zimbabwe in 2017.
+Since then, Hanke has documented two additional cases of hyperinflation: one occurred in Venezuela in 2016, and the other occurred in Zimbabwe in 2017.
 In 2013, Hanke founded the Troubled Currencies Project, a collaboration between the Johns Hopkins University and the Cato Institute, in order to track exchange-rate and inflation data in countries including Argentina, Egypt, Nigeria, North Korea, Syria, and Venezuela.